On the far side of Gatwick Airport is a museum, partly about the airport, but mainly about the military side of aviation.

 A visit is partly a fascinating view inside a once top-secret interior of a plane where even inside the crew of a dozen or so may not have been able to tell colleagues what they knew about specific missions.
 It’s also a sobering reminder of how uncomfortable life was for people who were out there seeking to protect the country from attack, and the privations they struggled with on those long missions.

-I expected to spend maybe an hour there, my visit was at least double that and could have stretch to 3+ hours if you spend longer reading signs and peering at glass cases.
+I expected to spend maybe an hour there, my visit was at least double that and could have stretched to 3+ hours if you spend longer reading signs and peering at glass cases.

 The Gatwick Aviation Museum is currently open Fri, Sat and Sun, and they prefer to have tickets bought online first as they don’t accept cards in the museum, cash only.
 The museum also occasionally powers up a couple of their engines, contact them for details as to when that might next happen.